dafny-lang/dafny/docs/HowToFAQ/Errors-Resolution.md

 This message can occur in many program situations: the fault is an assignment to a field in the heap that is not permitted because the assignment statement occurs in a ghost context within a generally non-ghost environment.
-A coomon example is the the or else branch of a `if` statement that is deemed a ghost context because the controlling condition for the loop is a ghost expression.
+A common example is the then or else branch of a `if` statement that is deemed a ghost context because the controlling condition for the loop is a ghost expression.
 Similar situations arise for loops and match statements.